sturei/EDGE-2/README.md

 ## Ensure prequisites are present.

-The following instructions are for MacOS.
+The following instructions are for zshell on MacOS.

 Homebrew is required to install and manage some of the prereqs.
 If not installed already, install Homebrew globally by entering the following at a command prompt.
 The line below was copied from https://brew.sh/ in Oct 2025.